ishitashetty/Excel/README.md

+This Repository includes:
-Assignments related to MS-Excel,working with data.
+Assignments related to MS-Excel
+Working with data using MS-Excel's functions